linafu2/stock-simulation/README.md

 # stock-simulation
-A stock analysis program to buy/sell stocks in a portfolio and analyze performance with real API stock market data.
+A stock analysis program to buy/sell stocks in a portfolio and analyze performance with real-time API stock market data.

 This was made in Java for Northeastern's CS3500 Object Oriented Design course.
 By instructor policy, source code can be accessed only by request.